03difoha/1-day-coding/README.md

 Don't worry just now if it's too big, we'll resize it later on.

 # Tunage
-If you found some music from [purple planet](https://soundcloud.com/purpleplanetmusic):
+If you found some music from [purple planet](https://soundcloud.com/purpleplanetmusic) on Soundcloud:

 > Click the share button on the track you want.